DMLT Course Details, Full Form, Fees, Eligibility, Duration, Syllabus, Admission, College and Career

 DMLT Course Details

 The DMLT is a 2-year paramedical course.
 It is designed to train students in lab diagnostics.
 Eligibility requires 10+2 with a science stream.
-The curriculum includes subjects like Human Anatomy, Biochemistry, Microbiology, and Hematology.
+The curriculum includes subjects like Human Anatomy, Biochemistry, Microbiology, and Haematology.
 It combines theory and hands-on training.
 Graduates can become medical lab technicians, pathology technicians, or phlebotomists.
 They can work in hospitals, clinics, and research labs.
 Further study options include BMLT or B.Sc. in Medical Laboratory Technology.
 DMLT provides key skills for precise lab testing.
 It ensures good job prospects in healthcare.

 How to apply for a DMLT course?

 Research accredited colleges offering DMLT.
 Make sure you meet the eligibility criteria.
 You need 10+2 with Science.
 Register for and take any required entrance exams.
 Complete the application form.
 Then, submit it with the needed documents.
 These include mark sheets, IDs, birth certificates, and photos.
 Pay the application fee.
-Attend counseling if required.
+Attend counselling if required.
 Then, confirm your admission by paying the tuition.
 Arrange accommodation and purchase necessary study materials.

 Why DMLT over other medical courses?